 Verse by Verse Commentary

-2. Once again we see that God granted His people favor in the eyes of a heathen king who went above and beyond his duty in support of the people of Israel.
-The king’s decree granted them several privileges.
+2. Once again, we see that God granted His people favor in the eyes of a heathen king who went above and beyond his duty to support the people of Israel.
+The king’s decree granted them several privileges:

 A. Any Israelite who wanted to return was granted permission.
 This in itself is pretty amazing.
 Many Jews certainly would have had important positions in society in the central areas of the kingdom.
-It could have hurt the economy of the nation to allow anyone to return.
-Many kings may have given permission for some poor people or only certain groups.
-But here we see that anyone could return.
+It could have hurt the nation’s economy to allow anyone to return.
+Many kings may have given this permission to some poor people or only certain groups.
+But here we see that anyone could go back.

-B. Ezra and his group were basically given the title of emissary as they were going as the king’s representatives to check up on the people and the temple (14).
+B. Ezra and his group were basically given the title of emissary as they were going to be the king’s representatives to check up on the people and the temple (14).

 C. The king and his counselors gave silver and gold to this cause, which they did not have to do.
 They offered it freely.

-D. They could take with them any other gold and silver that others gave them or that they had earned in the region.
-So they were not only taking their work power with them; they were also taking their buying power; and they were also taking others’ buying power who donated to them.
+D. They were allowed to take any other gold and silver that others gave them or that they had earned in the region.
+So they were not only taking their work power with them; they were also taking their buying power, and they were also taking the buying power of those who donated to them.

-E. In fact just like in the first return 80 years before, many of the people around them did donate freewill offerings to them.
+E. In fact, just like in the first return 80 years before, many of the people around them did donate freewill offerings.

-F. These were to be used for the temple services and sacrifices.
+F. These offerings were to be used for the temple services and sacrifices.
 But they were also to be used however Ezra and the others saw fit.
-The king basically hands them a bunch of treasure and tells them they can use it how they want.
-This is truly a gift with no strings attached.
-It also shows the respect and trust that the king had in Ezra, believing that he would use it for good purposes, not wasting it, or even worse, starting a rebellion.
+The king essentially hands them a bunch of treasure and tells them they can use it how they want, truly a gift with no strings attached.
+This shows the respect and trust that the king had in Ezra, believing that he would use resources for good purposes, not waste them, or even worse, start a rebellion with them.

-G. Beyond what they were given to take with them, the king also gave them some vouchers which could be used at the empire’s storehouses located in that area, which entitled them to many more valuables 100 kors is approximately 750 bushels.
-100 talents is about 4 tons.
-100 baths is about 600 gallons.
-In short, very generous.
+G. Beyond what they were given to take with them, the king also gave them some vouchers that could be used at the empire’s storehouses located in that area, entitling them to many more valuables.
+One hundred kors is approximately 750 bushels.
+One hundred talents is about 4 tons.
+One hundred baths is about 600 gallons.

-H. The king also made all of the temple workers excluded from paying taxes (something akin to modern day tax exempt charities and organizations).
+H. The king also excluded all of the temple workers from being required to pay taxes (something akin to modern day tax exempt charities and organizations).

 I. Punishment could even include death.
-Giving power to punish people was pretty rare in those days.
+Giving the power to punish people was pretty rare in those days.
 The Roman Empire, for example, did allow the Jews some flexibility to handle their affairs.
-But they did not allow them to execute anyone, which is why they needed to go to Pilate to execute Jesus.
-Artaxerxes gave Ezra the authority to do it, once again showing the great trust he put in him.
-It does appear from this section that he may have made Ezra the governor or at least a leading official to oversee that land, which is why he gave him so much official authority.
+But they did not permit them to execute anyone, which is why they needed Pilate to execute Jesus.
+Artaxerxes gave Ezra the authority to do conduct capital punishment, once again showing the great trust he put in him.
+From this section, it appears that Artaxerxes may have made Ezra the governor, or at least a leading official, to oversee that land, which is why he gave him so much official authority.

 III.
 Ezra thanks the Lord for His blessings (27-28)